Are you a beginner photographer who doesn’t want to spend much money on equipment?

 ISO/Shutter Speed

-The dining room was dimly lit, and there were only a few other people.
+The dining room was dimly lit, with only a few other people.

 The camera’s 100-12800 ISO range made it easy for me to get good shots in different lighting situations, especially when there wasn’t much light!